 In Japan, we facilitate on utilizing life science databases collaborating with DBCLS (Data Base Center for Life Science) and DDBJ (DNA Data Bank Japan) under the support of 1.
 To promote this activity, we founded a common work framework JBI (Japan alliance for Bioscience Information).

 BMRB (Biological Magnetic Resonance data Bank) is a database including various information about biomolecules studied by NMR (Nuclear Magnetic Resonance).
 Under the support of 1, we collaborate with the group in the University of Connecticut to accept deposition, develop various tools and maintain the Japan site of BMRB.

 EMPIAR (Electron Microscopy Public Image ARchive), managed by EBI (European Bioinformatics Institute), is the raw image database to construct molecular structural information studied by electron microscopy.
 In 2018, we started to provide a mirror site of EMPIAR at Japan under the support of 2.

-- "JST-NBDC" (National Bioscience Database Center, Japan Science and Technology Agency) and "the MEXT grants for joint usage and research center assigned to Institute for Protein Research (IPR), Osaka University"
+- "JST-NBDC" (Database Integration Coordination Program (DICP), Department of NBDC Program, Japan Science and Technology Agency) and "the MEXT grants for joint usage and research center assigned to Institute for Protein Research (IPR), Osaka University"